Seosean/Zombies-Practice-Server-Announcement/README.md

 # Announcement
 ### · Report bugs in [**issues**](https://github.com/Seosean/Zombies-Practice-Server-Announcement/issues)
 ## Server Patch
+### 2024/9/7 #1
+· World Ender now can get knockback by melee.
+· Mob will lose its target when they are despawned until someone attacks them.
+  -> All despawned mobs in the game will agro who attacks a despawned mob.

 ### 2024/9/6 #2
 · LightningRod refactor (Continues from 2024/9/5 #1 patch):
   -> Now mobs will be invulnerable to LightningRod for 0.5s after getting effected by LightningRod.